natereid72/armory/agent.md

 ### Kubernetes permissions required by the Agent

-The Agent can use a kubeconfig file loaded as a K8s secret (This is only appropriate when the agent runs in a separate cluster from the target cluster), or a service account in the cluster it resides in.
+The Agent can use a kubeconfig file loaded as a K8s secret (This is only appropriate when the agent runs in a separate cluster from the target cluster), or as a service account in the cluster it resides in.
 Running Agent in the target cluster with a service account is the preferred model.

 ## Step 1: Agent Clouddriver plugin installation